CodeYourFuture/Git-CLI-Coursework/README.md

 eg.

-git commit -m "initial Commit"
+git commit -m "Initial Commit"

 4. What is the Git command for making a commit?